Tuition & Fees

 - Direct Loans - To determine eligibility, complete your FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov, or download the new FAFSA App (Google Play or Apple (iOS) Store) to complete it on your mobile device.,each year.
 (Available October 1st for the following academic year).
 The Federal school code for Roberts is 002805.

 - Veterans - Roberts Wesleyan University participates in the Post-9/11 Veterans Education Assistance and Yellow Ribbon Programs.
 For more information regarding educational programs for Veterans, please visit www.GIBill.va.gov.
 Veterans Tuition Awards (VTA) are also available for eligible veterans in New York State.
 Contact HESC for more information at 1-888-697-4372 or www.HESC.com.

 - Employee Reimbursement - Many companies and businesses offer tuition reimbursement for their employees enrolled in college educational programs.
 Prospective students should contact the personnel offices at their places of employment for information about tuition reimbursement.
 Anticipated benefits must be reported on the Payment Agreement form.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.

 Racial/Ethnic Diversity in Clinical and School Psychology ASSIST Scholarship

-The scholarship reflects Roberts Wesleyan College's commitment to increasing racial and ethnic diversity in the field of psychology.
+The scholarship reflects Roberts Wesleyan University's commitment to increasing racial and ethnic diversity in the field of psychology.
 The scholarship provides a one-time financial award for the first year of study.